canardos/bake-n-flow/README.md

 **Libpekin**

-[Libpekin](https://gihub.com/canardos/libpekin) is a collection of MCU related code shared between this and other projects.
-It is included as a Git submodule in the `lib` folder.
+[Libpekin](https://github.com/canardos/libpekin) is a collection of shared MCU-related code resulting from this and other projects.
+It's included as a Git submodule in the `lib` folder.
 PlatformIO will include the `lib` subfolders automatically.

+## Hardware - PCB

+The PCB was designed with KiCad v.5, but the files have been upgraded to v.7 and are located in `/hardware/pcb`.
+Gerber output for the first and only revision is located in `/hardware/pcb/plots`.

+See the [KiCad documentation](https://docs.kicad.org/) for information on installing and using KiCad.

 ## Folder structure